-Seven hilltop sites are now transmitting DAB+ signals over all urban and suburban areas in Hong Kong and covering approximately 70% of the island and the Kowloon peninsula.
+Seven hilltop sites are now transmitting DAB+ signals over all urban and suburban areas in Hong Kong and covering approximately 80% of the whole population of Hong Kong and the Kowloon peninsula.

-In addition, four gap-filler stations will be implemented, further expanding the signal coverage.
+In addition, two gap-filler stations will be implemented, further expanding the signal coverage.